 2 Thessalonians 2:3-4, 8-9, KJV

 However, the aforementioned interpretation is based upon the Futurist perspective, which Bill Kochman no longer embraces.
 He believes that the Antichrist is a figure of the past, who lived during the First Century, just prior to the destruction of Jerusalem and the Temple in 70 AD.
-For a closer look at the Jewish perspective regarding Moshiach ben David, please consider reading part two of "The Kings of the North and the South
+For a closer look at the Jewish perspective regarding Moshiach ben David, please consider reading "The Kings of the North and the South

 ", as well as the two-part article "Who Hindered the Antichrist?